 In a word – yes, organic cotton is a lot better for the environment!

-Organic agriculture is based on the four principles of: health, ecology, fairness and care.
+Agriculture in organic farming is based on four principles of: health, ecology, fairness and care.
 These principles guide organic farmers to work with nature, not against it.

 Organic cotton farming is no exception to this brilliant ethos – organic cotton crops aren’t sprayed with toxic insecticides and herbicides, which means that the soil isn’t contaminated, and surrounding water sources and wildlife are kept safe and fertile.